alisdt/online_experiments_course/04_jspsych.rst

 The structure of a jsPsych experiment
 =====================================

-As you know, a jsPsych experiment is a series of nodes.
+A jsPsych experiment is a series of nodes.
 Usually one node corresponds to one presentation to the participant.
 So far in our test experiment, we've only got one node which says hello (or shows an image, if you